box/box-typescript-sdk-gen/docs/memberships.md

 - groupMembershipId `string`
   - The ID of the group membership.
 Example: "434534"
-- queryParams `GetGroupMembershipByIdQueryParamsArg`
+- queryParams `GetGroupMembershipByIdQueryParams`
   - Query parameters of getGroupMembershipById method
-- headers `GetGroupMembershipByIdHeadersArg`
+- headers `GetGroupMembershipByIdHeaders`
   - Headers of getGroupMembershipById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.